Vulgar Net Neutrality

 We are going to take a close look at each of the four options the FCC faced, and ask whether they would foster the virtuous circle, undermine it, or have no appreciable effect on it.
 Recall that net neutrality is only a means to an end, and that end is the virtuous circle: users “vote” for Internet products by using them so much, they strain the Internet’s network capacity, which leads to Internet service providers and others improving their networks, which in turn leads to the possibility of even more network intensive products that users may “vote” for, and so on ad infinitum.

 Vulgar net neutrality has led many people to believe the choice is obvious.
-This is because vulgar net neutrality ignores the underlying engineering; when we do, we will see why the choice is hard.
+This is because vulgar net neutrality ignores the underlying engineering.
+We won’t, and as a consequence, we will see why the choice is actually hard.

 After a federal court invalidated the FCC’s net neutrality law, the Open Internet Order (OIO), in January, 2014, the FCC had the option to do nothing: to give up on making net neutrality the law, and revert back to the status quo ante.
 One way to decide whether this would have been reasonable is to look at the FCC’s reasons for passing the OIO in the first place.

-The number of actual verified violations the FCC listed in 2010, and again in 2014, is ludicrously small, too small to justify a sweeping net neutrality law.
+The number of actual verified violations the FCC listed in 2010, and again in 2014, is ludicrously small, too small to justify - as the only reason - a sweeping net neutrality law.
 Of course, there may be many more violations; the FCC lists about two dozen reports of violations, some of them in foreign countries, that it was not able to investigate itself; the FCC has limited investigatory powers.